awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 - GetCacheEntry MUST return the cache entry.
 It SHOULD be the case that the key is not inflight.

-Else If the number of things inflight is greater than or equal to the [Lookup Fanout](#lookup-fanout) THEN
+Else If the number of things inflight is greater than or equal to the [FanOut](#fanout) THEN

 - If the key is in the cache THEN GetCacheEntry MUST return the cache entry.
 - Else GetCacheEntry MUST block until some other option is available.